rage/java-programming/data/part-8/2-hash-map.md

 <sample-output>

 <!-- esimerkiksi ja niin edelleen ynnä muuta sellaista lol. -->
-for example more precisely and so on `null`
+for example more precisely and so on lol

 </sample-output>